Nikah 'urfi: Etymology

 'Urfi (عرفي) comes from the Arabic word 'urf, which means custom, convention, or a customary act.
-Many Sunnis who adhere to the Ahle-Sunnath Wal Jamath and Sufi point of views have often criticized this practice and have related it to prostitution.
+Many Sunni and Sufi point of views have often criticized this practice and have related it to prostitution.
 The term Nikah Misyar has not been used as a legal term in historical Sunni jurisprudence and is argued by many Sunnis to be something new that does not fit in within the Sunni tradition.

 In its modern context, 'urfi is used to connote something that is different from official state ceremony or procedure.
 Thus, a nikah 'urfi in an Islamic state may denote something similar to a common-law marriage in the west, while in some countries, such as Egypt, a nikah 'urfi is a marriage that takes place without the public approval of the bride's guardians, even though the contract is officiated by a religious cleric and sometimes by a state representative.